The Old Age Home(page)

 them.
 And you have to be able to phone them when needed -- but

 expect each call to be counted (billed).
-Consultants can be found

 through companies in the phone book that service corporations with

-"office networks" or "information technology" etc.
+"office networks" or "information technology."
+There will be

 Most